johnhowes.uk is a personal website, started January 2020. Still in development!

 - MalvernTrail – ways of enjoying the natural and cultural delights of the countryside and towns on and around the Malvern Hills, especially cycling and walking.
 Also local campaign Cycle Malvern.

-- VolResource, a portal providing a wide range of information for the UK voluntary and community sector.
-In low maintenance mode.
+- VolResource, a portal providing a wide range of information for the UK voluntary and community sector, has been fully retired.

 Not that anyone will be interested.
-All sites now hosted by krystal.uk – get £10 off when placing an order with referral code 986D2607.
+All sites now hosted by krystal.uk.

 VolResource: first established March 1999 as a few pages at volresource.free-online.co.uk.
-Moved to separate domain/hosting July/September 1999.
-Originally developed using Dreamweaver, now powered by WordPress with current design theme a tweaked Twenty Sixteen.
-Retired sites: VoluntaryNews, from Oct.
-2000, ended up with WP Gazette theme (note that this is still available in archive for research purposes), was at one stage running on Drupal; CharityBlog established Jan.
-2006 finished on WP, Ixion theme.
+Moved to separate domain/hosting July/Sept.
+1999, site retired Nov.
+2023.
+Originally developed using Dreamweaver, then powered by WordPress with final design theme a tweaked Twenty Sixteen.
+Content is still available for research/re-use, as is that for VoluntaryNews, which was set up Oct.
+2000 (at one stage running on Drupal, ending up using WP Gazette theme).
+CharityBlog (established Jan.
+2006) finished on WP, Ixion theme.

 MalvernTrail: via Free Online (part of plus.net) January 2002, own hosting a few years later.
-Current design: Shoreditch (was tweaked Twenty Fourteen).
+Originally Dreamweaver driven, now WP, current design Shoreditch (was tweaked Twenty Fourteen).

-Cutlock & Co: registered December 2010, initially forwarding to a wordpress.com site, switched to WordPress on own hosting from October 2011.
-Current theme: tweaked Gazette.
+Cutlock & Co: registered December 2010, initially forwarding to a wordpress.com site, switched to own hosting from October 2011.
+Current theme: Twenty Twenty-Three using the Full Site Editing process (was tweaked Gazette).

 JohnHowes.uk: January 2020.
-Current design theme: plain Twenty Twenty.
-Site logo taken at Dore Abbey, Abbey Dore.
+Current WP design theme: Twenty Twentyone (was Twenty Twenty).
+Site logo photo taken at Dore Abbey, Abbey Dore.

 mega.org.uk (used for a Malvern group and then as a test site) from 2006 to December 2019.